© Joana Rodrigues / Created and interpreted by Maria Pyatkova / Mostra de Jovens Criadores FAÍCC 2019

 Collaborations

-Every year, Instável promotes partnerships with many cultural structures with the purpose of promoting opportunities for creating and publicly presenting projects with FAÍCC.
+Every year, Instável establishes partnerships with various cultural structures with the aim of promoting opportunities for the creation and public presentation of projects for FAÍCC.

-GDA Foundation had supported Instável by assigning grants to Portuguese and foreing students with tax address in Portugal.
+The GDA Foundation has supported Instabilidade in awarding scholarships to Portuguese and foreign students with a tax address in Portugal.

 Previous editions